Skip to main content

 2. Monitoring and Reporting Violations

-These are administrative violations — the utility failed to test for something on schedule, or failed to report results to the state on time.
+These are administrative violations — the public water system failed to test for something on schedule, or failed to report results to the state on time.
 They do NOT necessarily mean there's a problem with your water.
 But they do mean you have less information than you should.
 Take these as a reason to be more vigilant, not an emergency.

 The Notice You Received

-When a water utility has a health-based violation, federal law requires them to notify customers within a specific timeframe depending on the severity.
+When a public water system has a health-based violation, federal law requires them to notify customers within a specific timeframe depending on the severity.
 The notice must tell you:

-• What contaminant exceeded the limit and by how much • What the potential health effects are • What the utility is doing to fix it • What you can do in the meantime (alternative water sources, boiling, etc.)
+• What contaminant exceeded the limit and by how much • What the potential health effects are • What the public water system is doing to fix it • What you can do in the meantime (alternative water sources, boiling, etc.)

 Read the notice carefully.
 The most important line is the one that tells you what the contaminant is and what the health risk is for different populations (infants, pregnant women, immunocompromised individuals are always at higher risk).